novemus/remote-beyond/README.md

 # README

-The `Remote - Beyond` is a [vscode](https://code.visualstudio.com) frontend for the [WebPier](https://github.com/novemus/webpier) application.
+The `Remote-Beyond` is a [vscode](https://code.visualstudio.com) frontend for the [WebPier](https://github.com/novemus/webpier) application.
 This is a means to access non-public remote services.
-For example, if you have a host behind the NAT and would like to use it as Dev machine, but your VPN is not fast enough, you can forward SSH of the remote host directly to the local interface by the `WebPier` with using the `Remote - Beyond`.
+For example, if you have a host behind the NAT and would like to use it as Dev machine, but your VPN is not fast enough, you can forward SSH of the remote host directly to the local interface by the `WebPier` with using the `Remote-Beyond`.

 ## How it works